 Many years ago I bought a horse, and became aware that I was living in two worlds.
 One world was very technological, where computers filter our experience and enable us to function.
 The other world was very ancient, tuned to the rhythms of nature and the land.
 Moreover, the woodland I rode through was full of history, the remnants of an older world, which day by day we’re erasing with our buildings, vehicles and our trusted software.
 What kind of humans does that make us and what are we losing?
 Lifeform Three is a science fiction fable about an artificial human who works in the last oasis of countryside.
 His brain is regularly wiped so that he can perform efficiently, but when he starts to have dreams he realises he has personal memories he wants to find again – and keep, whatever the cost.
 More here

-It’s not yet published, hence the very spare-looking cover, but you can read about it here.
+It’s not yet published, but you can read about it here.